 So, what’s the problem?
 People often downplay their experiences, delegitimize what they are feeling and don’t seek depression help very often.
 But did you know that a psychotherapeutic treatment can cut the duration of a depressive episode in half?
 Untreated depressive episodes, on the other hand, can last several months, and in extreme cases, even years.

 For some, a depressive episode will return in the future.
 This is called ‘recurrent depressive disorder’.
 But even if the risk of relapse is there, a depressive episode is a disorder with a very good chance of recovery.
 When the depressive episode is over, most people find back to a life in which they are okay and experiencing the very ordinary ups and downs of life – without the grey veil of depression.
-If you’re interested in an experience report, read this article from Emily where she talks about her journey and lessons learned with depression.

 A depressive episode can be further differentiated into ‘mild’, ‘moderate’, or ‘severe’.
 The severity of depression depends on the number of core and additional symptoms.